mozzarellaV8/agora-marketplace/DealersOrUsers.md

 ## Shake/trim

 Also no rules.
 Only 8 vendors out of 1868 even sell shake, and 4 countries(the largest ones) will ship it.
 This answers the question, "Where can I buy shitty weed on the internet from?".
 Just kidding.
-Keif can be extracted or edibles/butter can be produced...
+Joints could be easier to roll with shake.
+Keif(concentrate) can be harvested, or edibles/butter can be produced...all within niche realms of cannabis culture.

 ``` {R}
 shake <- subset(v2rules, rhs %in% "subsubcat=Shake/trim")